conda/ceps/cep-9.md

 ```

 Occasionally, there may be changes to the codebase that warrant a longer deprecation schedule.
 If that occurs, the deprecation warning will clearly specify that a deviation is occurring and what the expected schedule will be instead.

+### Disputing a Deprecation

+The **pending deprecation** state is also a commenting period whereby disputes for the deprecation may be raised.

+To raise a dispute open an issue on the relevant repository with the following details:

+1. Which **pending deprecation** feature to dispute
+2. Details and explanation for why the **pending deprecation** shouldn't proceed

+It's then up to the repository maintainers to engage in the discussion, resolve concerns, or ultimately revert the **pending deprecation** status.

+Should the dispute reach an impasse it will be elevated to the steering council for a vote following the [standard voting procedure of an enhancement proposal][voting].

 ## Motivation